 A chainlink perimeter fence encloses the disposal cell and drainage features.
 Regular maintenance to keep the perimeter fence free of trash, tumbleweeds, and other debris is ongoing.
-Seventeen pairs of perimeter signs, designated P1 through P17 (each pair consisting of one pictorial and one textual sign), are positioned along the perimeter fence.
-Pictorial signs P1, P12, and P13 were faded and in need of replacement (PL-1), the radiation symbols on several signs were faded and the website information on perimeter sign P3 was faded.
-Faded signs and symbols will be replaced before the next inspection.
+Seventeen pairs of perimeter signs, designated P1 through P17 (each pair consisting of one pictorial and one textual sign), are positioned along the perimeter fence1 (PL-1).
+Perimeter sign P10 is beginning to crack and perimeter sign P14's radiation symbol is faded.
+Cracked signs and signs with faded symbols will be replaced before the next inspection.
 No other maintenance needs were identified.